4neesh/DevBlog/src/blogInProgress/035_GoLangIntro.md

 <br>
-<h4>Golang syntax</h4>
+<h4>Go syntax</h4>
 <p>
 When I review the Go syntax, I will often refer to how it would look in Java.
 With my confidence in Java, it is nice to be able to reflect upon how Go differs.
+The Go syntax is largely based upon the syntax with C with some variance to make it more intuitive to write.
 </p>
 <p>
-As a developer who worked mostly with Java before Golang, there were some key distinctions in the syntax between the languages:
+The Go language syntax was built with a mantra of 'do more with less' to enable a As a developer who worked mostly with Java before Golang, there were some key distinctions in the syntax between the languages:

 &#8226; Method names start capitalised (inherited from C#)<br>
 &#8226; Functions are defined with func().
 Function return type comes after the name.<br>